gopi-suvanam/scribbler-website/_posts/2024-10-02-Large-Language-Models-in-the-Browser-with-WebLLM.md

 Running Large Language Models (LLMs) directly in the browser is now possible, thanks to WebLLM, which leverages WebGPU and other modern browser technologies.
 This brings powerful AI capabilities to client-side applications without the need for a backend, ensuring privacy, low latency, and portability.
 In this article, we’ll explore how to set up and use WebLLM in a browser-based JavaScript application, including examples of how to run a model, handle chat completions, and enable streaming responses.

+An alternative approach to this is to use a cloud service and access an [LLM through an API](https://scribbler.live/2024/11/29/Gemini-AI-Studio-API-in-Scribbler.html).

 ## What is WebLLM?

 WebLLM allows you to run LLMs directly in the browser using WebGPU.
 This eliminates the need for cloud-based APIs, reducing latency and ensuring that no data is sent to external servers.
 WebLLM supports a variety of models, and you can integrate it with any modern browser that supports WebGPU.